sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 Generic and server-side common functionality
 ============================================

 20000
 ^^^^^

 :Message: DEBUG: %(message)s
 :Groups: authenticated, informational
 :From version: 3.48.0
 :To version: None
-:Description: Event emitted when debug is enabled.
+:Description: Event emitted when "debug" is enabled.
 This is a debug event only.
 This event should not be used for managed file transfer purposes.

 20001
 ^^^^^

 :Message: Starting %(product_name)s - %(product_version)s.
 :Groups: process, informational, operational